-- First let talk about communication.
-You may be able to obtain some high quality communication buttons from your school, district, or speech therapist.
+- First, let talk about communication.
+You may be able to obtain some high-quality communication buttons from your school, district, or speech therapist.
 However, this can take time and there will be a limited supply.
 I use communication buttons for multiple students and activities.
 These small, recordable buttons can be velcroed around the room or to a wheelchair tray as needed.
 We keep one on the bathroom door that says “I need to use the bathroom.”
 My student has one on her wheelchair tray that says “I need help with my iPad.”
-These are easy to individualize, you can change the messages as needed, and they are small enough to attach to surfaces with Velcro.
+These are easy to individualize, you can change the messages as needed, and they are small enough to attach to surfaces with velcro.
 I use the ones pictured above.
-The quality is not as good as the more expensive versions, however they are a great alternative so you can still provide communication tools to students.
+The quality is not as good as the more expensive versions, however, they are a great alternative so you can still provide communication tools to students.

 Fine Motor Tools

 - Another area where our special education students need assistance with participation is fine motor skills.
 Two of my favorite items to help my students in this area are loop scissors and Do-a-Dot markers.
 For students who have difficulty with cutting activities, loop scissors are a great option to try.
 Students are able to just grab and squeeze to complete the cutting motion, making the process much easier.
 I have had several students who could not cut at all begin with loop scissors and then eventually transition to regular scissors.
 Do-a-Dot markers help my students who are not able to effectively utilize pencils, crayons, or regular markers.
-They can grasp the Do-a-Dot marker and use it to complete multiple choice questions by placing the dot on their choice.
+They can grasp the Do-a-Dot marker and use it to complete multiple-choice questions by placing the dot on their choice.
 They are also great for coloring and art activities.

 Best Products to Provide Maximum Participation for All Students

 - There are a few products that are extremely helpful with helping your students participate in classroom lessons in activities.
 The biggest challenge for my students during the activities throughout our day is being able to communicate in some way during our lessons.
 The following are some of my favorite things to use to help these students.
 Although the price tag is more, they are well worth it if you can get your hands on them.
-Again, use the resources and specialists in your school and/or district for help acquiring some of these.
+Again, use the resources and specialists in your school and/or district for help acquiring some of these products.